 Have a Buddy System

 More than half of seniors without family have no one to call if they’re confined to bed or drive them to/from appointments if needed.
-Think about moving to senior housing or establishing friendships with your neighbors if you’re not willing to give up your home.
-Let them know you don’t have family and would appreciate them helping you out occasionally.
+Think about moving to senior housing or establishing friendships with your neighbors if you’re unwilling to give up your home.
+Let them know you don’t have family and would appreciate them helping you occasionally.

 Connect in the Community

 This could be anything from weekly religious services to community center games or volunteering.
 It doesn’t matter.
 Pick something you’ll do regularly so people will be concerned if you’re not there.
 It gives you something to look forward to and guarantees you someone will check on you if you don’t show up.